 Entrepreneur in Residence

 Prior to Ministry of Supply, Kit started a nonprofit which helped entrepreneurs in emerging markets gain access to financing.
 The nonprofit merged with BiD Network, a Netherlands-based company with a similar mission.
-Before that, she worked in investment banking, where she advised early-stage companies raise Series A and Series B funding.
+Before that, she worked in investment banking, where she advised early-stage companies raising Series A and Series B funding.